Stones Fan Museum

 What should I wear?

-Dress comfortably and appropriately for the weather, especially if planning to explore nearby attractions.
+Dress comfortably and consider the weather, especially if you plan to explore the surrounding area.